ksu-hmi/GiggleGums/README.md

 - HTML5: Standard web technologies for structuring and styling the user interface of the application.
 - Tkinter: Tkinter is a Python library for creating graphical user interfaces (GUIs).
 It is utilized for building interactive and user-friendly desktop components of the GiggleGums application.

+Graphics and Visual Aids (Multimedia Integration):
+- Adobe Animate (for interactive multimedia)
+- Audio editing software (for sound and music)

 # Contributors
  - Dipti Paldhikar(https://github.com/DPal83)